solana-foundation/developer-content/docs/core/programs/anchor.md

 When an Anchor program is built, Anchor generates an interface description language (IDL) file representing the structure of the program.
-This IDL file provides a standardized format for building program instructions and fetching program accounts.
+This IDL file provides a standardized JSON-based format for building program instructions and fetching program accounts.

 Below are examples of how an IDL file relates to the program code.